 Reading only the English language translation we miss so very much of the stated truth.
 Jesus is talking directly to Peter and calls him by name twice to emphasize the critical importance of the next statement to follow.
 Satan as we learned from Revelation 12 and 1 Peter 5 was the direct adversary seeking access by legal complaint against the human Peter in this case.
-Therefore, we understand that Satan is the plaintiff in this Jesus statement.
+Therefore, we understand that Satan is the plaintiff in this statement of Jesus.
 The key word that must be examined with deeper understanding is the Greek word G1809 and it is incorrectly translated as “desired” in this verse.
-While it is true that Satan desires to get to us all that is not what the Greek word written to have been spoken by Jesus.
+While it is true that Satan desires to get to us all but that is not what the Greek word that was selected and written was intended to have been spoken by Jesus.
 This Greek word literally means “to demand for trial”.
 Jesus is warning Peter that he has done something that Satan believes gives him access to sift him like wheat.
 Perhaps you should do a little research about how wheat is sifted.
-Sifting of wheat is definitely not a nonviolent peaceful act.
-Anyone sifting wheat is using their power, ability and force over the wheat being sifted to remove some good from the bad.
+Sifting of wheat is definitely not a nonviolent or peaceful act.
+Anyone sifting wheat represents someone using their power, ability and force over the wheat being sifted to remove some good from the bad.
 It would be good to learn more about this but that is not my primary subject.
 I just want us to focus on the legal issues that must have occurred to give Satan the right to “demand” by a trial to have access to Peter’s life.
 But, we later learn after this verse that Jesus (Peter’s implied attorney) prayed that Peter’s faith would not fail.
 This does not mean that the sifting would not take place it only means Jesus asked the Father to help Peter come through the trial’s verdict being rendered.
 It would be great to go and study more about what Peter may have done to be sifted but I don’t really have the time in this lesson.

 A MODERN DAY TRIAL